 Founded in 1970, this periodical was a tool for promoting the communist approach to social sciences worldwide.
 Since Gorbachev’s perestroika, however, Social Sciences turned into a vivid chronicle of the collapse of the old communist dogmas and the transition to new ways of approaching social, economic and historical issues.
-Nowadays, this journal presents the most prominent papers and studies appearing in more than 30 journals of the Russian Academy of Sciences.
+Nowadays, this journal presents the most prominent papers and studies appearing in the Russian Academy of Sciences Presidium journal Social Sciences and the Contemporary World.
 Covering the most pressing issues of Russia’s social and economic development, Social Sciences includes articles on philosophy, history, economics, politics, sociology, law, philology, psychology, ethnography, archaeology, literature and culture.

 For many years, Social Sciences has been reprinting tables of contents from other periodical editions of the Russian Academy of Sciences.
 These are available from East View Press as English translations.

 The electronic version of Social Sciences is currently available since 1998.